ieperen3039/BlockTanksGame/res/blocks/readme.txt

       "minAngle" : /minimum angle/ // in degrees "maxAngle" : /maximum angle/ // in degrees
     }
   }

+  "propellers" : {
+    "/name of the block, may include spaces/"
+  }
 }
 End description of blocks.json format.
 Order of same-level components does not matter.